Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 #### **Bootstrap**
 Open a [terminal](./Terminal.md).
 If a menu opens, select "Bootstrap" from the Google Cloud submenu.

-If no menu opens after opening a terminal, Copy the entire highlighted text below and paste into the terminal.
+If no menu opens after opening a terminal, copy the entire highlighted text below and paste into the terminal.
 Press enter.

 ```
 curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-1/bootstrap.sh | bash